RyanLiut/ryanliu_homepage/docs/projects/SMM_demo.md

    The technical report is still in progress.
 We will update this section once it is ready.

 5. **Video Demo**
-   The video demonstration is coming soon.
-Thank you for your patience.
+   The video demonstration can be found [here](https://www.youtube.com/watch?v=S-wsVDF2HSI).
+Please note that the video is based on an earlier version of the website, although the majority of the functionalities remain the same.
+We will update the demonstration video soon.

 6. **Contact**
    For any questions, please reach out to us at: **xism2015@gmail.com**